 Now you know that women have more muscular endurance.
 And men have more muscular power.
 Again, you might ask: which one is better: The strength of a woman (muscular endurance) or the strength of a man (muscular power)?

 Imagine two people fighting.
 One has muscular power and the other has muscular endurance.
-No doubt someone with muscular power is faster and more powerful.
+No doubt someone with muscular power is faster and more powerful (Note that I used the word ‘powerful’, not stronger).
 Therefore he will hit the one with muscular endurance very hard and will hurt badly.
 However, the one with muscular endurance will keep enduring the pain.
 Gradually, the more powerful one will begin to exhaust his energy.
 He will become more fatigued while the one with muscular endurance is still standing (though might be injured).

-Muhammad Ali, the greatest boxer uses more of muscular endurance technique to fight in the ring.
+Muhammad Ali, the greatest boxer uses more muscular endurance techniques to fight in the ring.
 He will let his opponent exhaust all his power and energy by being in a defensive posture.
-Ali boxing fighting style is called rope-a-dope tactic.
+Ali boxing fighting style is called the rope-a-dope tactic.

 Only someone with great physical stamina (muscular endurance) uses this tactic.
 Muhammad has a great ability to withstand punishment from his opponent and to withstand the punches.